vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Courage doesn’t always roar.
 Sometimes courage is the quiet voice at the end of the day saying, 'I will try again tomorrow.'" - Mary Anne Radmacher
 > 1. "The secret of getting ahead is getting started." - Mark Twain

----

 ## Success

 > 1. "Success is walking from failure to failure with no loss of enthusiasm." - Winston Churchill
 > 1. "The best way to predict your future is to create it." - Peter Drucker
-> 1. "The only limit to our realization of tomorrow will be our doubts of today." - Franklin D. Roosevelt -- **Here**
+> 1. "The only limit to our realization of tomorrow will be our doubts of today." - Franklin D. Roosevelt
-> 1. "You miss 100% of the shots you don’t take." - Wayne Gretzky
+> 1. "You miss 100% of the shots you don’t take." - Wayne Gretzky -- **Here**
 > 1. "The best way to get started is to quit talking and begin doing." - Walt Disney
 > 1. "Success usually comes to those who are too busy to be looking for it." - Henry David Thoreau
 > 1. "Opportunities don't happen, you create them." - Chris Grosser